krtffl/krtffl.dev/content/posts/testcontainers.md

 }
 ```

-and we define the methods as described in the interface. case you are wondering why am i using [gorm](https://gorm.io/), often it gives me headaches but for simple querying it is indeed really helpful.
+and define the methods as described in the interface. in case you are wondering why am i using [gorm](https://gorm.io/), often it gives me headaches but for simple querying it is indeed really helpful.
 ```go

 func (instance *DojoRepository) Get(entityID string) (*domain.Dojo, error) {
 	var model *domain.Dojo
 	if err := instance.db.